gamblevore/speedie/Documentation/Objects.md

 	|| msg = message.new

-All classes have modules, and that module will contain the `myclass.new` function, but perhaps more.
+All classes have modules, and that module will contain the `new()` function, but perhaps more.
 The `file` module has many helper functions, like `file.preferences` or `file.log` or `file.desktop`, etc.

 Object types can be tested using `isa`.